 We retraced our steps into the town for the initial part of the walk and then took a trail along the side of the hills past yak pastures and herders’ huts.
 A few big trekking groups were walking out probably groups doing the trail in fewer days along the main trail.

-It was great walk across flat plains, slowly going up hill with great views of Periche below.
+It was great walk across flat plains, slowly going uphill with great views of Periche below.
 On the way we saw some teenagers carrying large baskets of dung and Basanta had an animated conversation with them.

 Day Seven – Shomare to Dingboche Monday 28 September 2015

-The yaks that arrived after dark the night before at our lodge were brought from the hill early in the morning.
+The yaks that had arrived the night before at our lodge were brought down from the hill early in the morning.
 They were loaded up on the lawn in front of the lodge.
 A vet (well possibly not a vet as such) came to attend to one of the yaks so we witnessed the ointment and injection procedure while we waited for our breakfast.

 Which reminds me it usually is a good idea to order your breakfast the night before and your dinner a bit beforehand to give the person cooking time to get organised.

 We said goodbye to Ngima (means Sunday) and her husband Lhakpa (means Wednesday) from the lodge.
 Sherpa people’s first name is always the day of week.
 This can be confusing.
 Ngima and Lhakpa spent some time explaining this the night before.